biancamaia/hpc/README.md

 This programs purposes lays on the objective of solving a two-dimensional time dependent Schrödinger equation for a given potential.
 Here is built an elliptical potential, so the problem is characterized by the potential well problem and it's not necessary changing any initial conditions.

-There will be makefiles for both versions, the serial one and the parallelized one.
+There will be makefiles for both versions, the serial one and the parallelized.

 Processor: Intel(R) Core(TM) i7-2600 CPU @ 3.40GHz